ViyathAraliya/MeetMyDoctor/README.md

         - Description: Array of clinic sessions associated with this room.
         - Type: Array
         - Items:
-            - Description: Reference to a clinic session document related to this room.
+            - Description: References to a 'Clinic Session' documents related to this room.
             - Type: ObjectId (MongoDB ObjectId)
             - unique: yes